Pest Issues

 Cluster flies are hard to get rid of because of the places they live in.
 Their name, attic flies, says it all.
 These flies love hard-to-reach places, like nooks and crannies, the attic, or any other rarely used room of your property, preferably dark.

-Most of the times you will notice signs of an infestation when the cluster flies awake from their winter slumber and start to search for places to lay eggs.
+Most of the time you will notice signs of an infestation when the cluster flies awake from their winter slumber and start to search for places to lay eggs.
 You can also notice them on warm winter days, and early winter days.

 What attracts cluster flies